oracle/docker-images/OracleWebLogic/samples/12213-domain-with-resources/README.md

 - JMS artifacts (JMS Server, Queue etc).

 # How to build and run
-First make sure you have built sample image inside **1221-domain**.
-Now to build this sample, run:
+To build this sample, run:

         $ docker build -t 1221-domain-with-resources .